 Discover St. Augustine Neighborhoods

 You may know St. Augustine for its history, but each district of this lively seaside city has a personality all its own.
-This guide will help you get to know each of St. Augustine’s unique neighborhoods, and how best to explore them.
+This guide will help you get to know each of the unique St. Augustine neighborhoods, and how best to explore them.

-Within the borders of the “Old Walled City,” 22 blocks of centuries-old Spanish and British Colonial buildings boast boutiques, shops, restaurants, galleries,and small museums.
-The district is a National Landmark recognized for being the oldest continually occupied European settlement in the United States.
+Within the borders of the “Old Walled City,” 22 blocks of centuries-old Spanish and British Colonial buildings boast boutiques, shops, restaurants, galleries, and small museums.
+The most famous of St. Augustine neighborhoods, this district is a National Landmark recognized for being the oldest continually occupied European settlement in the United States.

 Click for a detailed guide to must see spots in Historic Downtown.